Skip to Content

 In 1964, the first Siemens dishwasher came on the market.
 At last, there was an alternative to the chore of washing dishes by hand and the inexorable rise of the dishwasher began.
 Only three years later, Bosch-Siemens-Hausgeräte GmbH (BSH) put the first dishwasher with stainless steel compartments on the market, thus guaranteeing a long life for the machine.

 The Aquastop system, introduced in 1985, increases the safety of dishwashers and washing machines.
 This integrated safety system reliably prevents water damage caused by bursting, leakage or the parting of the water supply hose from the machine.

-Electric cookers today consume 16 percent - and in combination with microwave cookers up to 50 percent - less electricity than they did as recently as 1980.
-With the new glass ceramic cooking surfaces, extendable infrared cooking sensors measure the temperature in the saucepan and thus maintain the desired temperature with great accuracy.
+Modern electric cookers consume 16 percent - and in combination with microwave cookers up to 50 percent - less electricity than they did as recently as 1980.
+With the glass ceramic cooking surfaces, extendable infrared cooking sensors measure the temperature in the saucepan and thus maintain the desired temperature with great accuracy.
 This means the lid can be kept on the saucepan all the time - which reduces the consumption of electricity by up to another 80 percent.

 In 2010 the dishwasher ecoStar2 is the world record holder in energy efficiency.
 It is 30 percent more efficient than the standard for Energy Efficiency Class A requires.
 And with seven liters of water per cycle it uses almost half of what conventional models go through while consuming only 0.73 kilowatt hours of electricity.
 This level of efficiency is made possible by the award-winning zeolite technology developed by Siemens.